A project to increase the integrity of public procurement was launched in Chisinau, Moldova

 “Public procurement is important for the competitiveness of the Republic of Moldova.
 Efficient public procurement is essential for the country’s economic growth, modernization of public administration, fight against corruption, trust of citizens in the public authorities and in democracy.
 Modern public procurement should be based on the following elements: cost-benefit, transparency, equity and good governance,” stated Liubomir Chiriac, Executive Director of IDIS “Viitorul.”

 Richard Stern, President of the Partnership for Transparency stated: “The goal of the project is to contribute to increased integrity and efficiency in public procurement in the Republic of Moldova through enhancing the capacity of CSOs to serve as informed and unbiased monitors of public procurement processes and outcomes.
 And the fact that the Ministry of Finance of the Republic of Moldova is championing and leading the process to make public procurement more open and fairer are core elements that will contribute to the success of this project.”
-He also recognized the US State Department for its contribution to the funding of this project.

 Also, Laura Hruby, Chargé d’Affaires at the US Embassy in Moldova, said: “Government procurement covers every aspect of daily life.
 Whether you drive, walk, or surf the internet a government auction has provided these roads, sidewalks, and connections.
 Today’s project will help improve the quality of these acquisitions and reduce the risk of corruption.
 It is a crucial step not only in identifying corruption, but also in implementing better practices.
 The US supports an independent Moldova that is accountable to its people, including the way the government spends its citizens’ money.
 To the extent that Moldova strives to improve its procurement practices, transparent and fair processes will encourage trusted American companies to participate in Moldovan tenders and invest in Moldova.”